 There’s an ongoing debate over whether or not genetically modified organisms are ultimately a good thing.
 GMOs are living organisms that have had their genetic makeup engineered to make foods more resistant to herbicides.
 While that sounds positive, there are some potential risks.
-Here, Jefferson County Home Care Assistance highlights how GMOs could impact senior health.
+Here, Lakewood Home Care Assistance highlights how GMOs could impact senior health.

 The Organic Consumers Association notes that the list of common GM foods also includes common food allergens.
 Late-onset food allergies affect anywhere from five to 10 percent of all seniors, presenting a potential risk from added exposure to certain allergens.

 A review of nearly two dozen studies by GM Education note that animals fed genetically modified foods may accumulate toxic levels of some nutrients, especially in the kidneys and liver.
 This toxicity may transfer to seniors eating significant amounts of GM foods.

 A report by the Institute for Responsible Technology noted an improvement in recovery when GM foods were removed from patient diets, suggesting a possible link with GMOs.
 Instances of gluten sensitivity in seniors often go unreported, which could lead to added dietary exposure for susceptible seniors.

 According to a National Research Center survey, more than 70 percent of Americans don’t want genetically modified organisms in foods they eat.
 For seniors and their caregivers concerned about the potential health risks of GMOs, sticking with organic or non-modified foods will still provide access to an assortment of beneficial nutrients.